 - Connects you to Nature.

-To know about the power of the mind through meditation, you can read our well-researched article with high-quality references from here.
+To know about the power of the mind through meditation, you can read our well-researched article with high-quality references here.
+(Power of mind)

 Here is a guided meditation for Yoga for beginners from Sadhguru.